Valdes-Tresanco-MS/gmx_MMPBSA/docs/Q&A/calculations.md

                 Visualize the structure contained in the structure input file given in the `-cs`, `-rs`, or `-ls` options and make sure it is consistent (as shown in Fig 1, right panel).
-On the other hand, if the structure is "broken" (as shown in Fig 1, left panel) this will generate inconsistent results.
+On the other hand, if the structure is "broken" (as shown in Fig 1, left panel) this could generate inconsistent results.

                 **Generate the structure from tpr file**